1. Basic Principles for Transcription

 |한복남||Han Boknam (Han Bok-nam)||홍빛나||Hong Bitna (Hong Bit-na)|

-Romanization of family names will be determined separately.
+Transcriptions of family names will be established additionally.

 (5) Administrative units such as 도, 시, 군, 구, 읍, 면, 리, 동, and 가 are transcribed respectively as do, si, gun, gu, eup, myeon, ri, dong, and ga, and are preceded by a hyphen.
-Assimilated sound changes before and after the hyphen are not reflected in Romanization.
+Assimilated sound changes before and after the hyphen are not transcribed.

 |봉천1동||Bongcheon 1 (il) -dong||종로 2가||Jongno 2 (i) -ga||퇴계로 3가||Toegyero 3 (sam) -ga|